 1. Extend to Mobile;

 When it comes to Extend to Mobile, according to Jeff, your primary objective should be to make your SharePoint websites more mobile-friendly.
 To accomplish this objective, you have two main options available to you: either make existing pages more mobile-friendly or create pages on your site to enhance the mobile experience.
 While this option may not provide an optimal user experience, it can be extremely attractive to organizations that may not have the budget or resources to invest in a full-blown mobile strategy.

 As a second option, Jeff suggests that organizations Build Sites for Mobile.
 The main strategy for building new mobile sites is to leverage your existing functionality to build a successful site with a mobile user interface; thereby making your mobile site have the same look and feel as your main site.
 This tactic is especially desirable if your current site layout does not lend itself well to being viewed on mobile devices.
 While this approach definitely has its benefits as it supports a wide variety of devices, at the same time, there’s the catch-22 that this approach requires extensive testing on all of these different devices.

 If building sites isn’t quite your organization’s cup of tea, Jeff suggests you look into the option of Third-Party Apps.
 Though they may require a higher upfront monetary investment, the benefits that can be achieved are extensive.
 For one, these out-of-the-box products are most often turnkey and require little, if any, in-house resources.
 In addition, turning to established mobile developers such as Harmon.ie; Colligo, and Mobile Entree, you’ll benefit from years of training, experience, and best practices.
-While this may be an extremely viable option for many, Jeff did caution that when selecting a third-party provider that it is critical to research the company and make sure that their available features meet your needs.
+While this may be an extremely viable option for many, Jeff did caution that when selecting a third-party provider that it is critical to research the company and make sure that its available features meet your needs.
 As great as a paid app can be, it is essentially useless if it doesn’t do what you need it to do.